kharchenkolab/dropEst/README.md

     ```

 The pipeline can determine genome regions either using .gtf annotation file or using .bam tags, i.e. for CellRanger
 output (see *Estimation/BamTags/Type* in *configs/config_desc.xml*).
-If .gtf file isn't provided and .bam file doesn't containt
+If .gtf file isn't provided and .bam file doesn't containt annotation tags, all reads with not empty gene tag are considered as exonic.

-annotation tags, all reads with not empty gene tag are considered as exonic.
+**Note.** There is no way to extract information about intronic reads from pseudoalignment, so you can't use pseudoaligners at this stage.

 #### Velocyto integration
 For some purposes (i.e. [velocyto](http://velocyto.org/)) it can be useful to look separately at the fraction of intronic and exonic UMIs.